-I. Foundational Courses (14 credit hours):

-PSY 1000 Introduction to Psychology (4cr)

-PSY 2250 Explorations in the Psychology Major (2cr)

-PSY 2310 Research Methods in Social Science (4cr)

-MAT 1415 Applied Statistics I (2cr) & MAT 1416 Applied Statistics II (2cr) (Students must

-complete the two-course Statistics sequence.)
+- I. Foundational Courses (14 credit hours): - PSY 1000 Introduction to Psychology (4cr) PSY 2250 Explorations in the Psychology Major (2cr) PSY 2310 Research Methods in Social Science (4cr) MAT 1415 Applied Statistics I (2cr) & MAT 1416 Applied Statistics II (2cr) (Students must complete the two-course Statistics sequence.) - II.

-II.
 Breadth Courses (16 credit hours): Students select at least 4 credit hours from each of the following areas.
 Biological (4 credit hours):

 PSY 3100 Biopsychology (4cr)

 PSY 3240 Sensation and Perception (4cr)

 Social/Personality (4 credit hours):

 PSY 3110 Theories of Personality (4cr)

 PSY 3180 Social Psychology (4cr)

 PSY 4250 Social Neuroscience (4cr)

 Learning and Development (4 credit hours):

 PSY 2010 Infant and Child Development (4cr)

 PSY 2040 Adolescent Development (4cr)

+PSY 2060 Adult Development (4cr)

 PSY 4210 Behavioral and Cognitive Neuroscience (4cr)

 Mental Health and Distress (4 credit hours):

-PSY 3120 Psychology, Mental Health, and Distress (4cr)

-PSY 3170 Health Psychology (4cr)

-PSY 3260 Theories and Techniques in Counseling and Psychotherapy (4cr)

-III .
-Advanced Courses (10 credit hours):

-Seminar (2 credit hours): At least 2 credit hours of courses designated as psychology seminars that

-emphasize critical discussion of primary sources.

-PSY 4010 Selected Readings in Psychology (2cr)

-PSY 4020 History of Psychology (2cr)

-PSY 4160 Ecopsychology (2cr)

-PSY 4210 Behavioral and Cognitive Neuroscience (4cr)

-PSY 4250 Social Neuroscience (4cr)

-Selected special topics courses based on primary sources.
+PSY 3120 Psychology of Mental Health and Distress (4cr) - PSY 3170 Health Psychology (4cr) - PSY 3260 Theories and Techniques in Counseling and Psychotherapy (4cr) - III.
+Advanced Courses (10 credit hours): Seminar (2 credit hours): At least 2 credit hours of courses designated as psychology seminars that emphasize critical discussion of primary sources.
+PSY 4010 Selected Readings in Psychology (2cr) PSY 4020 History of Psychology (2cr) - PSY 4160 Ecopsychology (2cr) PSY 4210 Behavioral and Cognitive Neuroscience (4cr) PSY 4250 Social Neuroscience (4cr) Selected Topics courses based on primary sources.

 Capstone (8 credit hours):

-PSY 4830 Capstone Proposal (4cr)
+PSY 4830 Capstone Proposal: Psychology (4cr) One of the following:

-PSY 4840 Capstone Practicum (4cr)

-OR

-PSY 4850 Capstone Thesis (4cr)

-Honors Program in Psychology

-The objectives of the Psychology Honors Program are (1) to set high academic standards to which all students can aspire, (2) to encourage students to pursue scholarly research or practicum projects, and (3) to provide recognition of students' outstanding academic performance.
+PSY 4840 Capstone Practicum: Psychology (4cr) PSY 4850 Capstone Thesis: Psychology (4cr) IV.
+Community Engagement Commitment: PEG 1, 2, and 3 must be fulfilled by each student (as detailed here in the catalog).
+These are not required to be directly relevant to the major, but students are encouraged to explore community engagement experiences that intersect with their major coursework.
+They should explore these opportunities with their advisor, with the support of the Community Engagement Office.
+Honors Program in Psychology The objectives of the Psychology Honors Program are (1) to set high academic standards to which all students can aspire, (2) to encourage students to pursue scholarly research or practicum projects, and (3) to provide recognition of students' outstanding academic performance.
+Requirements:

-Requirements: To meet the requirements, a student must

-1. Achieve a 3.5 GPA for courses required in the major and achieve an overall 3.5 GPA.

-2. Complete either PSY 4840 Capstone Practicum or PSY 4850 Capstone Thesis with a course grade of A- (90%) or better.

-3. Either (a) present the completed project (based on the formal written report required for Capstone Thesis or Capstone Practicum) in a campus capstone presentation, as well as in a professional forum appropriate to the capstone project (e.g., Carolinas Psychology Conference, Georgia Undergraduate Research Conference in Psychology, SYNAPSE, Association for Psychological Science, PACE, community partner organization), or (b) submit a manuscript for publication in a peer-reviewed journal.

-4. Receive final acceptance for Graduation with Honors, which is contingent on an approval vote from the faculty of the student's major.

-Minor in Psychology

-Grades: Students must complete the minor with a minimum overall GPA of 2.0.
+To meet the requirements, a student must - 1.
+Achieve a 3.5 GPA for courses required in the major and achieve an overall 3.5 GPA. - 2.
+Complete either PSY 4840 Capstone Practicum: Psychology or PSY 4850 Capstone Thesis: Psychology with a course grade of A- (90%) or better. - 3.
+Either (a) present the completed project (based on the formal written report required for Capstone Thesis or Capstone Practicum) in a campus capstone presentation, as well as in a professional forum appropriate to the capstone project (e.g., Carolinas Psychology Conference, Georgia Undergraduate Research Conference in Psychology, SYNAPSE, Association for Psychological Science, PACE, community partner organization), or (b) submit a manuscript for publication in a peer-reviewed journal. - 4.
+Receive final acceptance for Graduation with Honors, which is contingent on an approval vote from the faculty of the student's major.
+Minor in Psychology Grades: Students must complete the minor with a minimum overall GPA of 2.0.
 Total Credit Hours: The following 24 credit hours of coursework, including at least 12 credit hours at the 3000-4000 level.
 Requirements: